 Topics: Business Performance Management (BPM), CFO, FEI, FERF CEO, Financial Performance Management, Financial Performance Management (FPM), FPM, Operational Performance Management (OPM), Performance Management, Planning, Planview, Reporting, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Office of Finance, Big Data

 I recently attended Vision 2013, IBM’s annual conference for users of its financial governance, risk management and sales performance management software.
 These three groups have little in common operationally, but they share software infrastructure needs and basic supporting software components such as reporting and analytics.
 Moreover, while some other major vendors’ user group meetings concentrate on IT departments, Vision focuses on business users and their needs, which is a welcome difference.
 For me, there were three noteworthy features related to the finance portion of the program.
 First, IBM continues to advance its financial performance management (FPM) suite and emphasizes its Cognos TM1 platform to support a range of finance department tasks.
 Second, the user-led sessions illustrated improvements that finance departments can make to their core processes today, ones that improve the quality of these processes and go a long way toward enabling Finance to play a more strategic role in the company it serves.
 Third, the Cognos Disclosure Management product has better performance and useful new features to support the management of a full range of internal and external disclosure documents, including the extended close, which I have discussed.

-Topics: Planning, Reporting, Budgeting, closing, XBRL, Analytics, Data Management, IBM, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Financial Performance Management, FPM, SEC, TM1, digital technology
+Topics: Analytics, Budgeting, Business Performance Management (BPM), CFO, closing, Data Management, Financial Performance Management, Financial Performance Management (FPM), FPM, IBM, Planning, Reporting, SEC, TM1, XBRL, digital technology